devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/01-branding.md

 'lightSidebarTextIconHover':'#ffffff',
 'lightSidebarTextIconActive':'#ffffff',
 ```
-So if you dont want to use long nested style object for changing just few prooerties you can use camelCase style object:
+So if you dont want to use long nested style object for changing just few properties you can use camelCase style object:

 ```ts
 const admin = new AdminForth({